IRL2/nanover-docs/source/concepts/applications.rst

 interactions they want to apply.
 There is no limit to the number of interaction a user can send.
 Each interaction is described under the key ``interaction.<INTERACTION_ID>`` where ``<INTERACTION_ID>`` is an arbitrary string, unique to the interaction, used to identify it.
-It is comonly a UUID4.
+It is commonly a UUID4.
 Under that key, the value is a Struct with the following keys:

 * ``positions``: the coordinates of the interaction's origin in simulation